SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 "No, it won't, you're wrong.
 I am strong, and I'll never disappoint my friends," Pinkie says as a tear rolls down her face.

-*"You know it will, and you're afraid.
+*"You know you will, and you're afraid.
 You've delayed the crash, but you're still terrified of the burns."*

 "I've delayed it this long, what's a few more years?"

 *"You don't have a few more years.
 You need help, and you need it now!"*

-"I don't need anything from anypony, I just need to make my friends smile."
+"I don't need anything from anypony.
+I just need to make my friends smile."

 *"What about those friends?
 What will you do when you can't make them smile?
 When you burn out and can't plan the next party, the next celebration?"*